Ashton-Sidhu/aethos/README.md

   - Statistical tests - Anova, T-test, etc.
   - Pre-trained models - BERT, GPT2, etc.
   - Parralelization through Dask and/or Spark
-  - Uniform API for deep learning models and automated code and file generation jupyter notebook development, python file of your data    pipeline.
+  - Uniform API for deep learning models
+  - Automated code and file generation for jupyter notebook development and a python file of your data pipeline.

 Aethos makes it easy to PoC, experiment and compare different techniques and models from various libraries.
 From imputations, visualizations, scaling, dimensionality reduction, feature engineering to modelling, model results and model deployment - all done with a single, human readable, line of code!